AxelWalthelm/ContourTracing/README.md

-# Fast Edge-Based Pixel Contour Tracing from Seed Point
+# Fast Edge-Oriented Contour Tracing from Seed-Pixel (FECTS)

 Implementation of my Algorithm to trace contours in binary images in C++ in a way that is compatible with OpenCV contour functionality.